kulics/koral/book-en/document.md

-# The Feel Programming Language
+# The K Programming Language

-Feel is an open source programming language focused on efficiency.
+K is an open source programming language focused on efficiency.
 It can help you easily build cross-platform software.

 With well-designed grammar rules, this language can effectively reduce the burden of reading and writing, allowing you to focus on solving problems.